Delaware LLC | Advantages | Name Search | Registered Agent | Setup Costs

 - Forming an LLC in Delaware is popular with US citizens and non-citizens around the world because of its ease of formation.
 You don't have to travel to Delaware.

-- Opening a business in Delaware is easy.
-You file a simple form to incorporate in Delaware.
+- Opening a business entity in Delaware is easy.
+You file a simple form to incorporate.
 No other documentation is not required.

 - There is no sales tax in Delaware.

-- You can get all of the benefits of incorporating in Delaware while still operating your small business in your home state.
+- You can get all of the benefits of incorporating while still operating your small business in your home state.